Microalbuminuria Test – Indications, Procedures, Results

 Why the Test is Performed

 If this test shows that you are starting to have a kidney problem, you can get treatment before the problem gets worse.
-People with severe kidney damage may need dialysis.
+People with kidney damage may need dialysis.
 They may eventually need a new kidney ( kidney transplant ).

 Normal Results